 “HCTF recognizes the unique value of sturgeon and the need to protect this irreplaceable species,” explains HCTF CEO Brian Springinotic.
 “We want to augment the already significant contributions of the sturgeon angling, guiding and scientific communities, who act as sturgeon advocates and ambassadors, citizen scientists, and, through license fees, financial supporters of conservation projects.”

 Over the years, HCTF has funded a variety of sturgeon conservation projects in BC.
-Recent examples include long-term acoustic tracking of adult sturgeon and a collaborative project focused on removal of ghost nets.
+Recent examples include long-term acoustic tracking of adult sturgeon and a collaborative project focused on the removal of ghost nets (read more).